imagej/imagej.github.io/_pages/update-sites/setup.md

 Please note, that the password for the corresponding update site is NOT the one for your wiki account.
 In order to set your update site password, use the link at the bottom of the wiki or click [here](Special_ChangeUploadPassword).

-start the updater with {% include bc content='Help | Update'%} and click on the *Manage update sites* button:
+start the updater with {% include bc path='Help | Update'%} and click on the *Manage update sites* button:

 <img src="/media/Mamed-3.jpg" width="770"/>